marians91/emirates-booking-system/README.md

 # emirates-booking-system
 This repository containes my project-work for the 2025 accademic thesis at the Pegaso university, that ends a 3 years journey.
 A jouney that I went thorought with passion, commitment and hard work.

-Please find the project structure below:\n /emirates-booking-system/ ---> root folder
+Please find the project structure below :
+/emirates-booking-system/ ---> root folder
       /database-dump --> contains the dump of the database.
       /sql-scripts --> create, insert and select statements.